geekjuice/vim-spec/README.md

   the same filetype. i.e. a specific spec directory should only contain Javascript mocha files.
 (To be fixed)

-* Initial call expects to be done on a spec file since vim-spec has no prior knowledge of which spec commmand to call
+* [UPDATED] Initial call ~~expects to be done on a spec file since vim-spec has no prior knowledge of which spec commmand to call~~ now sets spec command to dominant filetype of directory.

 Credits
 -------